What Enzyme Does Pancreas Produce

 Proteases, also known as peptidases or proteinases, are a group of enzymes responsible for protein digestion.
 The pancreas produces several types of proteases, each with slightly different specificities for various amino acid sequences.
 These include:

-- Trypsinogen: This is an inactive precursor to trypsin, which is activated in the small intestine by enterokinase.
-Trypsin plays a crucial role in breaking down proteins into smaller peptides.
+• Trypsinogen: This is an inactive precursor to trypsin, which is activated in the small intestine by enterokinase.
+Trypsin makes a real difference in breaking down proteins into smaller peptides.

 The coordinated action of these proteases is essential for the complete digestion of dietary proteins, ensuring the body can absorb the necessary amino acids for building and repairing tissues, synthesizing hormones and enzymes, and maintaining overall bodily functions.